 Anticipation is an interesting thing, both exciting and stressful.
 It also grows and builds as the moment nears.
 Two days before our planned departure my anticipation was peaking.
-I was sitting amongst a jumbled pile of gear in the kitchen trying to determine what equipment and food would be necessary for Jared Campbell and me to climb all 19 of the 13,000’ peaks in Utah in a single push.
+I was sitting among a jumbled pile of gear in the kitchen trying to determine what equipment and food would be necessary for Jared Campbell and me to climb all 19 of the 13,000-foot peaks in Utah in a single push.
 This had been done before, by Tom Goth and Jason Dorais, a few years before.
 We hoped to go faster than they had, and had been planning for over a year.

 As I sorted and re-sorted the gear, I felt calm and confident, which is not the usual for me.
 Typically as I pack for a large race or adventure I feel anxious, nervous.
 This calm struck me as unusual, and I sat back to try to determine why.
 There were several ideas that popped in to my head, but what it really boiled down to was preparation.
-Scott Johnston, who has been at the helm of my training for nearly two years, and I agreed on this particular goal last October.
+Scott Johnston, who has been at the helm of my training for nearly two years, and I agreed on this particular goal the previous October.

 There had been months of specific volume and strength building.
-Dozens of carefully focused workouts that included intervals of various types, back to back longer efforts, and most important for me, focused recovery.
-I am convinced that what most ultra-runners and mountain athletes fail at in training is adequate recovery between training sessions and events.
+Dozens of carefully focused workouts that included intervals of various types, back-to-back longer efforts, and most important for me, focused recovery.
+I am convinced that what most ultrarunners and mountain athletes fail at in training is adequate recovery between training sessions and events.
 Thankfully Scott keeps close watch and is often the voice of sound scientific reason when I try to take on too much.

 A series of key workouts had been included into my training for the first time.
-Scott calls them LME (Local Muscular Endurance), a form of strength training that is magic for me.
+Scott calls them LME (local muscular endurance), a form of strength training that is magic for me.
 The workouts are a weighted interval, done in a sequential order that would leave my legs quivering at the end.
-This was a new type of stimulus for me, my legs often begged for mercy, but I started seeing rapid gains from the workouts and as they progressed, so did I. I felt very strong ascending, and did not tire easily or quickly during very long mountain runs.
+This was a new type of stimulus for me—my legs often begged for mercy—but I started seeing rapid gains from the workouts, and as they progressed so did I. I felt very strong ascending, and did not tire easily or quickly during very long mountain runs.

-Luke Nelson is a Physician’s Assistant, husband, father of three, and ultra-runner proudly supported by Patagonia, La Sportiva, Zeal Optics, GU Energy, and Uphill Athlete.
+Luke Nelson is a Physician’s Assistant, husband, father of three, and ultrarunner proudly supported by Patagonia, La Sportiva, Zeal Optics, GU Energy, and Uphill Athlete.